dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Unannounced Valve headset ("Deckard")

-We are waiting for more information.
-If you are comtemplating purchasing a headset, consider waiting until Summer 2025 for more information.
+We are currently waiting until we can publicly share more information.

 ### MeganeX superlight 8K

 We are watching this one.
-For now, our recommendation is to wait for independent reviews before deciding whether to purchase.
+It's been having some teething issues with optical quality and compatibility issues with some RTX 5000 series GPUs.
+We're unsure if it will be added to our recommended list at this time, especially compared to other headsets coming out in 2025 which don't require vendor lock-in to specific GPUs.

 # Windows Settings and Tweaks